autonomousvision/lead/README.md

 ## Main Features

 LEAD is a model-agnostic entry point to end-to-end driving research in the CARLA simulator.
-It supports concurrent execution and evaluation of long-horizon CARLA experiments across multiple axes, including experimental configurations, seeds, routes, and benchmarks.
+It enables parallel experimentation across configurations, seeds, benchmarks and datasets.

 Concretely, LEAD provides:
-- **Lean pipeline**: Pure PyTorch with minimal dependencies and lightweight implementation.
-- **Cross-dataset training**: Training and evaluation support for NAVSIM and Waymo datasets, with optional co-training on synthetic CARLA data.
 - **Data-centric infrastructure**:
   - Always know what type and shape your tensors have, enforced with BearType and JaxTyping.
-  - Extensive visualizations make it easier to spot bugs in the data pipeline and during closed-loop evaluation.
+  - Extensive visualizations for debugging data pipelines and closed-loop evaluation.
   - Compact datasets with lower storage overhead (72h of driving fits in ~200GB).
+- **Scalable experiment management**:
+  - Built-in SLURM wrapper with unified naming across SLURM jobs, WandB runs, and output directories.
+  - Each training/evaluation is a versioned bash script, ensuring full reproducibility.
+- **Cross-dataset training**:
+  - Training and evaluation support for NAVSIM and Waymo datasets.
+  - Co-training on synthetic CARLA data.

 ## Table of Contents